We’ve owned the 16 GB iPod Nano 6th generation player from Apple for a few years now. Bought it at Best Buy for $179, the standard price back then.

 Apple builds the VoiceOver feature into the iPhones and iPod Touches historically.
 But as of this latest portable player in the iPod Nano generations, VoiceOver has now come to the Nano family.
 So this iPod 6th Gen Nano does not require computer generation of voice clips during syncing.
 This feature enables the blind and vision impaired listeners to operate the Nano without seeing the screen; a handy feature for a touch screen based user interface to have.

-Built In FM Radio
+The iPod Nano 6th Generation Player Has a Built In FM Radio

 This iPod Nano Gen 6 also has a sweet-sounding stereo FM radio.
 Pause it for some seconds without missing anything when you return to listening.
 It records into memory what the station broadcasts, when you pause playback.
 Plus, you can save songs you hear, to buy from the iTunes store later.